 The CUC Fab Lab is driven by a community of practice, people often referred to as Makers.

-Open-Source Movement Makers like us are united by the desire to share knowledge, collaborate and to “make almost anything.”
-Our lab is open to the public, employs both staff and volunteers and greatly values both diversity and play, as we believe these are necessary for innovation.
+The Open-Source Movement is comprised of makers like us, united by the desire to share knowledge, collaborate and, to “make almost anything.”
+Our lab is open to the public, employs staff, encourages volunteers, and greatly values both diversity and play.
 Our network and patrons include people of all kinds: students, teens, families, entrepreneurs, artists, hobbyists, gamers, hackers, engineers, scientists, teachers, librarians, activists and more.
 We welcome those interested to join the conversation and discover more about who we are!

 Fab Labs encourage people to become makers by exploring the entire design process.

 They do this by providing tools, human assistance and inspiration that enable people to go from (1) concepts and questions to (2) digital designs and models to (3) physical prototypes and redesigns to (4) a final product they can share, which may in turn help others begin the cycle.
 This process is rather unique because it is possible for people with little technological expertise to engage in design thinking to develop complex creations using technology and knowledge previously only available to expert artists and engineers.
 Our lab specializes in working with individuals, groups and organizations to provide makerspace curriculum and related programming.